dkorenci/feedsucker/README.txt

 Feedsucker is written in Java (Java 7 or above is required), with interface to newspaper written in Python and with control and support functionality written in Bash.
-For this reason, fastest way to deploy it is to use a Linux system (the alternative is to convert a couple of most important scripts to scripting languages for other platforms).
+For this reason, it is deployable on Linux only, without some modifications (these are on todo list, see doc/todo/new_functionality.txt).

 Supported feeds are rss and atom feeds and a class of html pages (containing URLs with specific structure common for news sites).